arngll/arnce-spec/n6drc-arnce.md

 encoding.

 Naively encoding a six-character callsign using ASCII requires at least 48 bits.
-However if we encoded each character using just six bits, this would make a six-character callsign take up only 36 bits.
+However, if we encoded each character using just six bits, this would make a six-character callsign take up only 36 bits.
 This is certainly an improvement, but we can still do better!